-Corruption: In May 2016 the country's National Anti-Corruption Agency (OFNAC) published its first annual report, which concluded that bribery, misappropriation, abuse of authority, and fraud remained widespread within government institutions, particularly in the health and education ministries, the postal services, and the Transport Administration.
-The OFNAC president was dismissed two months later, and the organization did not publish any reports since.
+Corruption: The National Anticorruption Commission (OFNAC) did not publish an annual report during the year.
+OFNAC's first annual report in 2016 concluded that bribery, misappropriation, abuse of authority, and fraud remained widespread within government institutions, particularly in the health and education ministries, the postal services, and the Transport Administration.
+The OFNAC president was dismissed two months later, and the organization has not published any reports since.